paulscherrerinstitute/pyscan/README.md

 # The condition is true, if the value is equal to the received value.
 condition_1 = bs_condition(name="CAMERA1:VALID2", value=5, operation=ConditionComparison.EQUAL)

-# The condition is true, if the value is lower compared to the received value.
+# The condition is true, if the received value is lower than 5.
-condition_2 = bs_condition(name="CAMERA1:VALID2", value=5, operation=ConditionComparison.LOWER)
+condition_2 = epics_condition(name="PV:VALUE", value=5, operation=ConditionComparison.LOWER)

 # You can pass multiple conditions to the scanning routine by chaining them in a list.
 conditions = [condition_1, condition_2]
 ```

-Possible comparison operations are:

-- ConditionComparison.EQUAL (default if nothing is specified) - Available for all data types.
-- ConditionComparison.NOT_EQUAL - int and float data type supported.
-- ConditionComparison.LOWER - int and float data type supported.
-- ConditionComparison.LOWER_OR_EQUAL - int and float data type supported.
-- ConditionComparison.HIGHER - int and float data type supported.
-- ConditionComparison.HIGHER_OR_EQUAL - int and float data type supported.

-The tolerance is taken into account in all operations.
-If a data type that does not support the specified operation is
-passed, the operation is changed to ConditionComparison.EQUAL.

 <a id="c_init_and_fin"></a>
 ## Initialization and Finalization